-Top 50 Questions to Ask Your School Counselor
+Top 50 Questions to Ask Your College Counselor in High School

 It’s your first day of high school, and it feels like a completely different world.
 You’re entering a time in your life that comes with more independence and more life choices.
 But don’t be afraid!
 Thankfully, your school has supplied you with the people and tools you need to thrive in this next step of your life.